Azure/azure-cosmos-table-python/BreakingChanges.md

 > See the [Change Log](ChangeLog.md) for a summary of storage library changes.

-**Note: This changelog is deprecated starting with version XX.XX.XX, please refer to the ChangeLog.md in each package for future change logs.**
+## Version 0.36.0:

+### All:
+- The Tables SDK has been split from azure-storage namespace and moved to the azure-cosmosdb namespace
+- It can be referenced as 'azure-cosmosdb-table'
+- Namespace package azure-cosmosdb-nspkg added to the cosmosdb namespace

-## Version XX.XX.XX:
+## Version 0.35.0:

 ### All:
 - The library has been split into 4 different packages: